-3 hours (2 didactic/1 clinical).
+3 hours.
 The study of the leadership and management roles and functions filled by professional, registered nurses in a broad range of health care organizations and settings.
-Focus is on learning and applying core concepts of nursing leadership and management, and the requisite skills of effective nurse leaders/ managers.
+Focus is on learning and applying core concepts of nursing leadership and management, and the requisite skills of effective nurse leaders/managers.
 The influence on nursing practice of theoretical, legal, ethical, economic, sociological, cultural and regulatory factors in the ever-changing health care system is examined.
 Students will have the opportunity to explore their personal and professional perceptions of how nursing leaders/managers impact nursing practice and patient care outcomes.
-Course should be taken the last semester of a students senior year in the program

-Corequisite: NURS 490 Nursing Capstone

-Prerequisites: NURS 301 Nursing Care of Adults with Acute Conditions, NURS 302 Nursing Care of Adults with Complex Conditions, NURS 411 Mental Health and senior standing in the nursing program.
+Course should be taken the last semester of a students senior year in the program.
+Co-requisite: NURS 490 Nursing Capstone.
+Prerequisites: NURS 302 Nursing Care of Adults with Complex Conditions, NURS 411 Mental Health, NURS 430 Population Nursing and senior standing in Nursing Program.